sergiusens/snappy-docs/build-snaps/pre-built.md

 sudo snap install --beta --classic snapcraft
 ```

+If you have just installed snap support, start a new shell so your `PATH` is updated to include `/snap/bin`.
 You can then build this example yourself:

 ```
 git clone https://github.com/snapcraft-docs/geekbench4
 cd geekbench4
 snapcraft
 ```

-If the command cannot be found, make sure your `PATH` contains /snap/bin (`echo $PATH`).
-This is done by the installation of snap support, but that change isn’t picked up until you start a new shell.

 The resulting snap can be installed locally.
 This requires the `--dangerous` flag because the snap is not signed by the snap store.
 The `--devmode` flag acknowledges that you are installing an unconfined application: